CivicActions/civicactions.com/src/content/distributed-government.md

 ### Free webinars

-Based on 15+ years of working as a fully distributed team and the insights of remote-work mentor and expert John O’Duinn, CivicActions is offering a series of **FREE** webinars to provide practical information on making the transition from office-dependent work to distributed teams.
+Based on CivicActions' 15+ years of working as a fully distributed team and the insights of remote-work mentor and expert John O’Duinn, we're offering a series of **FREE** webinars to provide practical information on making the transition from office-dependent work to distributed teams.

 [Register now](https://zoom.us/webinar/register/WN_aQ0Yu_7QSBWcmQeTELv52A)